 How Long Do You Have to File a Car Accident Claim?

-The general time allowed, statute of limitations, for filing a car accident claim to receive payment for damages or injury in the state of Illinois is two years from the date of the accident.
+The general time allowed, the statute of limitations, for filing a car accident claim to receive payment for damages or injury in the state of Illinois is two years from the date of the accident.
 However, there are a number of circumstances that can increase or decrease this allotted window.
 Some of those factors include:

 Injury to a Minor